smtilson/pp3-command-line-game/README.md

 I fixed all of these issues.
 The remaining issues that Flake8 flags are contained in the files from Code Institute that are part of the template and I am explicitly not supposed to edit.

 ### Bugs
+I encountered the following bugs:
+- There was an error loading the db_utilities file.
+The gspread package was throwing an exception.

+Fix: I had replaced all ':' with ': ', and then ':  ' with ': '.
+This made 'https://' into 'http: //' inside the SCOPE variable.
+I found this issue using DiffChecker.
+I removed the space.

+- Using a clue was throwing an error.

+Fix: This was because the relevant function still had investigator.reroll() when I had moved the method to the Game object.
+I changed investigator.reroll() to game.reroll()

+- The fit_to_screen function was not working properly for flavor text.

+Fix: This was because I was calling it once in the construction of the Adventure object and then again when I printed the flavor text.
+I now only call fit_to_screen when printing the flavor text.

+- The draw item function was not drawing certain item types.

+Fix: This was due to some things being capitalized, and others not being capitalized.
+This the '==' checks were failing.
+I fixed this by calling lower() when doing the '==' check.

+- An exception was being thrown when attempting to parse the Die objects.

+Fix: This was do to a refactor introducing a bank space at the end of some die faces.
+I fixed this by removing the blank space.

+- The penalty for removing clues was not working.

+Fix: This was because the order of effect and item_type were incorrect in the construction of clues (as well as spells.)
+I fixed this by correcting the order.

+- KeyError being thrown when passign terms to the TRANSLATION dictionary object.

+Fix: This was do to data in the spreadsheet not being normalized.
+There were typos as well as plural cases I was not accounting for.
+I fixed this by adding extra key, value pairs to the dictionary, adding redundancy.

+- Resetting tasks was not working.

+Fix: This was because when I defined remaining attr of the Task object it pointed to task.pattern.
+This meant that when I modified the values of task.remaining it modified those of the task.pattern.
+I fixed this by copying the pattern dict using a dictionary comprehension.

+- I was getting a KeyError in the TRANSLATION dictionary for Elders.

+Fix: It was showing up as a key because I was replacing " Sign" with "" instead of replacing " Signs".
+I fixed this by first replacing " Signs" with "" and then replacing " Sign" with "".

+- Some input completely passed through the attempt_task function.

+Fix: It  was because the validation step at the very beginning of attempt_task needed to be moved.
+This validation step has since been removed.

+- The translate_term function was being passed ' ' and that was throwing a key error.

+Fix: I wasn't applying split to part inside the for loop iterating through parts.
+I applied the split method to part variable inside the relevant for loop.

+- Selecting an already complete task rerolls dice for free.

+Fix: I fixed this by changing where the reroll happens as well as checking if a task is complete before allowing the player to attempt it.

+- 'Terror)' was being passed as a key.
+This was a typo in the spreadsheet.

+Fix: I edited the spreadsheet to remove the typo.

+- The whiskey item had the wrong effect.

+Fix: I edited the key for the associated function in ITEM_EFFECT dictionary.

+- The draw_item method draws the same item repeatedly.I had not yet started removing the item I was drawing from the item_deck.

+Fix: I started removing the items from the item_deck inside the draw_item method

+- Some statements were being reported too often.
+It looked like:

+	  Only 7 more Doom is needed to summon Hastur to this plane of existence.
+	  Only 10 more Elder Signs is needed to banish Hastur and save the world.
+	  Oh no!
+Vincent Lee has been defeated.
+Now nothing stands in the way of Hastur.
+	  Only 7 more Doom is needed to summon Hastur to this plane of existence.
+	  Only 10 more Elder Signs is needed to banish Hastur and save the world.
+	  Only 7 more Doom is needed to summon Hastur to this plane of existence.
+	  Only 10 more Elder Signs is needed to banish Hastur and save the world.
+	  Only 7 more Doom is needed to summon Hastur to this plane of existence.
+	  Only 10 more Elder Signs is needed to banish Hastur and save the world.

+Fix: This was because I had print statements inside a property that was being called.
+It meant that every time I checked a condition the print statement was executing.
+I fixed this by removing print statements from these properties that are used for checking conditions.

+- Entering 'n' still resulted in the printing of the dice instructions.

+Fix: This was because the condition was not correct.
+I fixed this by fixing the condition that was being checked.

+- An error was being thrown because I was trying to access game.health.

+Fix: I fixed this to game.investigator.health

+- A typo was preventing the application from running.

+Fix: There was an unterminated string that was causing this.
+I terminated the string.
 ## Deployment

 ### Setting up APIs